-Stop what you are doing right this second.
-You NEED this gazpacho.
+If it’s hot outside, you absolutely positively NEED this gazpacho.
 It is so good I can’t even begin to put it into words.

-This gazpacho is inspired by a recent trip to Whole Foods, which led to about 15 subsequent trips just to get this gazpacho.
-Then I realized I was spending a little too much money on this bangin’ gazpacho that I wanted to slurp with a straw all. day. long.
+A trip to Whole Foods in the summer (when I couldn’t imagine cooking) inspired this gazpacho recipe, which led to about 15 subsequent trips just to get this gazpacho.
+Then I realized I was spending a little too much money on a bowl of blended fruits & veggies that I wanted to slurp with a straw all. day. long.

-All I needed was a pineapple, pineapple juice, cucumbers, jalapeño, and cilantro, so I thought I got this!
+Naturally, I decided I could make it myself since all I needed was a pineapple, pineapple juice, cucumbers, jalapeño, cilantro, and salt.

 Not to brag or anything, but I totally nailed this!

 Pineapple Cucumber Gazpacho is a chilled soup made with fresh pineapples and cucumbers — quite possibly the best summer soup to quench your hunger and thirst in one bowl.

 The gazpacho is spicy from the jalapeño, sweet from the pineapple, and the cucumber lightens it up.
 The salt brings out the sweetness of the pineapple and helps release some of the juices in the cucumber.
 It’s just so good!

 Pineapple: For this gazpacho, fresh pineapple is best.
 I tried it with frozen pineapple and the texture was a little off.
 However, it was still pretty tasty; the texture just was more like a smoothie than it was a gazpacho.

 Cucumber: Use English cucumbers (or hothouse cucumbers).
 Regular cucumbers have larger seeds and more of them; plus, and the skin is thicker and more bitter than the English cucumber.